 It’s my first visit to Jamaica, and this was the real deal!
 Not at all like the time I strolled ashore from a cruise ship and spent a few hours at Jimmy Buffet’s in Montego Bay imbibing “real Jamaican Rum Punch”.

 Arriving at Half Moon, I’m greeted by courteous staff and shown to my room, more about that later.
 On this visit, I’m spending four glorious days at the resort.
 The resort has a 1950’s colonial English feel with all the modern amenities.
-The recently remodelled lobby has the feel of a vintage Palais Royale.
+The recently remodeled lobby has the feel of a vintage Palais Royale.
 It’s airy, elegant and charming, yet very welcoming.
-Half Moon is also a celebrity (Spike Lee, Morgan Freeman, Iman and David Bowie along with the Royal family) magnet with visitors from around the globe.
+Half Moon is also a celebrity (Spike Lee, Morgan Freeman, Iman, and David Bowie along with the Royal family) magnet with visitors from around the globe.

 Stay in the Imperial Cottage

 My lovely lair for a few days at Half Moon is located in the west cottage section, the Imperial Cottage, dating back to the 1950’s.
 Completely upgraded with a tasteful living room where you can easily entertain guests.
 In fact, I had guests – Stephen and Janice Cooper, from the neighbouring cottage, from New Jersey, popped in for drinks.
 This is their second time at Half Moon and they were talking about another visit with family.

 The bed is a pedestal, king-sized, and extremely comfortable.
 It has a spacious adjoining bathroom, complete with whirlpool tub and separate shower, which could hold a small family.
 I immediately fell in love with the lemongrass scented toiletries.These are made on the premises.

 The patio has an expansive dining area plus access to a private pool, which I used daily, to cool off after a visit to the beach.